FitThinkingCoder is not a brand — it is what happens when fitness, clear thinking, and code compound over 14 years.

 The Feedback Loop Nobody Talks About

-Here is what I have observed across 14 years of calisthenics and several years of serious coding: the discipline required for a front lever is identical to the discipline required for shipping a product.
+Here is what I have observed across 14 years of lifting weights, calisthenics and several years of serious coding: the discipline required for a front lever is identical to the discipline required for shipping a product.

 Not similar.
 Identical.